Feilner/homebridge-plc/README.md

         - `get_Active`: offset and bit get the current status S7 type `Bool` e.g. `55.0` for `DB4DBX55.0`
         - Single Bit for on/off:
           - `set_Active`: offset and bit set to 1/0 when switching on/off S7 type `Bool` PLC  e.g. `55.0` for `DB4DBX55.0` could be same as get_Active
-        - Seperate Bits for on/off:
+        - Separate Bits for on/off:
           - `set_Active`: offset and bit set to 1 when switching on S7 type `Bool` PLC has to set to 0 e.g. `55.1` for `DB4DBX55.1`
-          - `set_Deactive`: offset and bit set to 1 when switching off S7 type `Bool` PLC has to set to 0 e.g. `55.2` for `DB4DBX55.2`
+          - `set_Deactivate`: offset and bit set to 1 when switching off S7 type `Bool` PLC has to set to 0 e.g. `55.2` for `DB4DBX55.2`
         - in can be fixed or dynamic together with active the device is shown in the home app as
           - Mapping table:
             - Active: 0  InUse: 0 -> off